phonghtran/weatherApp/README.md

 A version that doesn't use the API can found [here](http://phonghtran.com/labs/weatherApp/noAPI.html).

+## Build Process

+Just download and open. jQuery included in files.

 ## Thought Process

 1. For time constraints, I went minimal over full utility.
 So it's just temperature and general weather condition.